pomber/ch-v1-inngest/content/getting-started.ch.md

 ![Inngest Dev Server](/event-details-1-replay.png)

-## !steps Recording the stream of events
+## !!steps Recording the stream of events

 After the event is replayed, there are two events recorded in the dashboard.